 - there has been an event of default under the company’s finance documents.

-What insolvency procedures are available in the jurisdiction?
-Does management continue to operate the business and/or is the debtor subject to supervision?
+What insolvency proceedings are available in the jurisdiction?
+Does management continue to operate the business and / or is the debtor subject to supervision?
 What roles do the court and other stakeholders play?
 How long does the process usually take to complete?

-The key insolvency procedures are administration, liquidation (also known as winding up) and company voluntary arrangement.
-Outside formal insolvency proceedings, schemes of arrangement have also been used to effect restructurings.
-A new restructuring plan procedure was introduced in June 2020; although it is a Companies Act procedure, the English court has held that the restructuring plan procedure constitutes a bankruptcy/insolvency proceeding for the purposes of the bankruptcy exclusion to the Lugano Convention; see further Question 8.
+The key insolvency procedures are administration, liquidation (also known as winding up) and company voluntary arrangements.
+Outside formal insolvency proceedings, schemes of arrangement and restructuring plans (as discussed above) have also been used to effect restructurings.
+The English court has held that the restructuring plan procedure constitutes a bankruptcy/insolvency proceeding (at least for the purposes of the bankruptcy exclusion to the Lugano Convention), principally on the grounds of the threshold conditions to eligibility for a restructuring plan, which require an element of financial difficulty (See Re Gategroup Guarantee Ltd [2021] EWHC 304 (Ch)).

 Administration: This is the key insolvency procedure with a view to company rescue.
 Similar to the U.S. Chapter 11 regime, a company that files for administration has the protection of a statutory moratorium to allow it to be rescued or reorganised or its assets realised.
 Unlike in Chapter 11, management lose control of the company to an administrator (who is a licensed insolvency practitioner and an officer of the court).
-However, 2020 saw a few high-profile “light touch” administrations, in which administrators consented to the continued exercise of management powers by the directors, subject to certain restrictions.
+However, in recent years, there have been a number of high-profile “light touch” administrations, in which administrators consented to the continued exercise of management powers by the directors, subject to certain restrictions.

-“Pre-pack” administrations are particularly prevalent in the UK: an arrangement under which the sale of all or part of the company’s business or assets is negotiated with a purchaser (by putative administrators) prior to the appointment of administrators.
-Historically, the administrators have effected the sale almost immediately after appointment, without the sanction of the court or creditors.
+“Pre-pack” administrations have been particularly prevalent in the UK over the last decade.
+This is an arrangement under which the sale of all or part of the company’s business or assets is negotiated with a purchaser (by putative administrators) prior to the appointment of administrators.
+Historically, the administrators have affected the sale almost immediately after appointment, without the sanction of the court or creditors.
 However, from 30 April 2021, substantial disposals by administrators of the company’s business or assets to connected party purchasers (defined broadly and including by reference to certain former connections) within the first 8 weeks of an administration require advance approval from either the creditors or an independent evaluator.
+Additionally, administrators that implement a pre-pack must make the disclosures to creditors required via a SIP 16 (a standardised disclosure protocol in place for pre-packs).

 What form of stay or moratorium applies in insolvency proceedings against the continuation of legal proceedings or the enforcement of creditors’ claims?
 Does that stay or moratorium have extraterritorial effect?
 In what circumstances may creditors benefit from any exceptions to such stay or moratorium?

-Stand-alone moratorium: The Corporate Insolvency and Governance Act 2020 introduced a new, stand-alone, moratorium to temporarily prevent creditors taking enforcement action in order to allow an eligible company a formal breathing space to propose and pursue a rescue plan.
+Stand-alone moratorium: The CIGA 2020 introduced a new, standalone, moratorium to temporarily prevent creditors taking enforcement action in order to allow an eligible company a formal breathing space to propose and pursue a rescue plan.
 A company is only eligible for the moratorium where it is (and remains) likely that the moratorium will result in the rescue of the company as a going concern.
-However, broad capital markets exclusions render most bond issuers/guarantors (which includes many businesses in the retail, hospitality & consumer-facing sectors) ineligible for the moratorium.
+However, broad capital markets exclusions render most bond issuers/guarantors (which includes many businesses in the retail, hospitality and consumer-facing sectors) ineligible for the moratorium.
 Under the standalone moratorium (subject to certain exceptions):

 - restrictions apply to the payment or enforcement of certain “pre-moratorium debts” for which a company has a payment holiday during the moratorium and “moratorium debts”;